zama-ai/concrete-ml/docs/simple_compilation.md

 from concrete.ml.sklearn import LogisticRegression
 ```

+## Data

-Third, we create a synthetic dataset.
+We now create a synthetic dataset.

 <!--pytest-codeblocks:cont-->